fineanmol/plant-tree/README.md

-🪴 Updated on Fri, 03 Oct 2025 21:39:55 GMT
+🌾 Updated on Sat, 04 Oct 2025 12:27:19 GMT

-> "The best error message is the one that never shows up."
+> "Experience is the name everyone gives to their mistakes."